 Sarah ordered the Shrimp Fried Rice with Eggroll.
 We both agreed that the eggroll was awful.
 It tasted far worse that microwavable eggrolls I sometimes get from Trader Joe’s, and those are by no means great.
 It was chewy and lacking in flavor.
 Sarah also didn’t like the shrimp fried rice, but I thought it was actually fairly good.
 The rice had good flavor thanks to the egg and shrimp, and even the rice was much better than what came with my Orange Chicken.
 I doubt we’ll make a point of going to Lotus Blossom Cafe again, but if we do, this is what I’ll order.

 We also got an order of the Pot Stickers.
-We both enjoyed these, but it’s still not as if they were anything to write home about.
+We thought these were decent, but it’s still not as if they were anything to write home about.
 I think about the only way to screw up pot stickers is for them to be too rubbery, and these weren’t, so they were winners.
 Perfectly oily and with good flavor to them, these would actually make a nice snack if you were looking for something savory in World Showcase, but didn’t want a full meal.

 One thing worth mentioning about Lotus Blossom Cafe is it seems the food quality of the same dishes is a bit inconsistent.
 For example, I know the rice I’ve had with the Orange Chicken has been better in the past, and it seems like the Eggroll has been better, too.
 Our thinking is that Lotus Blossom Cafe has spikes in how busy it is throughout the day, and this could impact how “fresh” what you order is.
 Just a theory, but it seems plausible…

 As a quick aside–and this is probably something worthy of its own blog post–but we find it amusing when people rave about Epcot’s dining.
 Epcot has good dining options, no doubt, but it has a lot of mediocre options, too.
 We recently reviewed Liberty Inn, which wasn’t exactly a glowing review.
 This review is fairly tepid.
-We don’t have photos necessary for a review of it, but we’ve yet to have a good meal at Katsura Grill.
+We don’t have photos necessary for a review of it, but we’ve been underwhelmed by Katsura Grill.
 La Cantina de San Angel is nothing special.
 Electric Umbrella might just be the worst restaurant at Walt Disney World.
 Le Cellier is overrated.
 So is Yorkshire County Fish Shop (sorry–it’s just ordinary fish and chips).
 Epcot also has good restaurants, but it has so many restaurants that it seems like more of them would be good based upon the park’s reputation.
 (If we had to pick the top place for restaurants, our pick would be the “Magic Kingdom-Area Resorts.”)
 But we digress…

-Overall, Lotus Blossom Cafe is an okay place to grab some food that is different from the Disney norm, and offers an ethnic twist without being very adventurous.
-Basically, it’s like a slightly nicer version of standard food court Japanese food.
-As for the quality of the cuisine, it ranges from okay to good, depending upon what you order and pure chance.
+Overall, Lotus Blossom Cafe is an okay place to grab some food that is different from the Disney norm, and offers a mildly ethnic twist without being very adventurous.
+Basically, it’s like a Disney version of standard mall food court Japanese food.
+As for the quality of the cuisine, it ranges from decent to okay, depending upon what you order and pure chance.
 There are better options in the World Showcase for counter service meals, but there are worse options, too.
-For us, it’s a “meh+” restaurant.
+For us, it’s a “meh” restaurant.

 For Walt Disney World trip planning tips and comprehensive advice, make sure to read our Walt Disney World Trip Planning Guide and related articles.